Classic Motorcycle Build

 Early Servi-Car Frames

-1932-1936 - These are designed for the D-series 45, and later G-series motors will not fit.
-The neck angle is 25 degrees.
+1932-1936 - These early frames were designed for the D-series 45 flathead motor, and later G-series motors will not fit.
+Transmission cradle accepts two-bolt transmission only.
+Neck angle on early frames is 25 degrees.
 There are no gas tank mounts.
-Transmission cradle accepts two-bolt transmission only.
 The instrument panel was fork-mounted and there was no steering head lock.

-1937-1940 - Frames now have a 23-degree neck angle which stayed in use until 1973.
+1937-1940 - Frames now have a 23-degree neck angle, which stayed in use until 1973.
+All W- and G-series motors will fit.
 There are now gas tank mounting tabs.
 1940 is last year of the two-bolt transmission cradle.

 1941-1950 - All frames from 1941 and up accept three-bolt transmissions.